 Students learn basic principles of financing public schools, taxation, budget analysis, financial management and fiscal accountability.
 Students develop competency with accounting systems, various budgetary approaches and procedures, purchasing bonding, borrowing, investing and developing cash flows.
 Students develop an efficient budget planning process driven by district and school priorities involving staff and community.
-Spring
+Spring teachers and administrators with a solid historical and philosophical curriculum foundation in order to prepare them to be leaders of K-12 curriculum development and design.
+Students will examine numerous historical, theoretical and philosophical approaches to the foundations of curriculum design.
+Students will explore components of curriculum design and implementation as they relate to local and state curriculum issues and trends.
+Students will gain knowledge of approaches to the curriculum process, the nature of the subject matter and how society/culture and learners contribute to the curriculum.
+Students will analyze curriculum evaluation strategies and curriculum-based assessment in terms of the effect of the curriculum on students and the school community.
+Elective

 EDL/EDUC 533.
-Historical and Philosophical Foundations of Curriculum
+Historical and Philosophical Foundations of Curriculum The purpose of this course is to provide